 Updates to this Statement

-Evolving technology will continue to provide HealthSparq with new and better ways to safeguard your information.
+Evolving technology may provide HealthSparq with new and better ways to safeguard your information.
 We may update this statement in the future to reflect these technological advances, and we encourage you to return to this page from time to time for any updates.

 THIS SECTION DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED BY HEALTHSPARQ AND HOW YOU CAN GET ACCESS TO THIS INFORMATION FROM HEALTHSPARQ.